jayantsharma/judeContent/revertPrevious.md

 ```

 - ### Getting Rid of commits
-How one proceeds with in this scenario largely depends on whether the commits have been published or not ?
+How one proceeds in this scenario largely depends on whether the commits have been published or not, since some methods can alter the branch history.

-1. Unpublished commits
+1. #### Unpublished commits
-If the commits haven't been published, altering the history isn't a concern.
+If the commits haven't been published yet, altering the history isn't a concern.
 With `git reset`:
 ```sh
 # will remove all modifications to working directory and index
 # use --mixed or --soft if this is not what you want